xindiliu2002/xindiliu2002.github.io/_pages/about.md

 My research interests are **empirical industrial organization**, **labor economics**, and **corporate finance**.
 I am particularly interested in how data regulation, digital technologies, and platform markets reshape firm behavior, market structure, and economic outcomes.

 My current research examines whether data privacy regulation increases market concentration, using the GDPR as an empirical setting.
-I am also working on projects related to managerial disclosure, investment efficiency, digital finance, and platform markets.
+I am also working on projects related to managerial disclosure, investment efficiency, digital finance, and Employment Volatility.

 ## Working Paper